 For starters, you will want to learn to make a fire (yeah, it surprises me how many people don’t even know this one!).
 Make sure you know how to make a fire in the rain too, and how to make a torch out of that fire.

-You can also learn things like how to make your own candles, how to make your own solar lighting system, and how to turn used cooking oil into oil lamps.
-In the Primal Survivor store, we’ve also got some good options for off-grid lighting.
+You can also learn things like how to make your own candles and how to turn used cooking oil into oil lamps.